Ilse Aichinger: Career

-In 1945, the year world war 2 ended, Aichinger began to study medicine at the University of Vienna, while writing in her spare time.
+In 1945, after the end of the war, Aichinger began to study medicine at the University of Vienna, while writing in her spare time.
 In her first publication, Das vierte Tor (The Fourth Gate), she wrote about her experience under Nazism.
-In 1947 she and her mother Berta were able to travel to London and visit Aichinger's twin Helga and her daughter Ruth.
+In 1947, she and her mother Berta were able to travel to London and visit Aichinger's twin Helga and her daughter Ruth.
 The visit was the inspiration for a short story, "Dover".

 She gave up her studies in 1948 in order to finish her novel, Die größere Hoffnung ("The greater hope", translated as Herod's Children).
 The book went on to become one of the top German-language novels of the twentieth century.
 It is a surrealist account of a child's persecution by the Nazis in Vienna.

 In 1949, Aichinger wrote the short story "Spiegelgeschichte" ("Mirror Story" or "Story in a mirror").
 It was published in four parts in an Austrian newspaper, and is well known in Austria because it is part of the set of books taught in schools.
 The story is written backwards, beginning with the end of the biography of the unnamed woman, and ending with her early childhood.

 In 1949, Aichinger became a reader for publishing houses in Vienna and Frankfurt, and worked with Inge Scholl to found an Institute of Creative Writing in Ulm, Germany.

 In 1951, Aichinger was invited to join the writers' group Gruppe 47, a group which aimed to spread democratic ideas in post-war Austria.
 She read her story "Spiegelgeschichte" aloud at a meeting of the group, and leading group members such as Hans Werner Richter were impressed with the unusual narrative construction.
 The following year, she won the group's prize for best text, becoming the first female recipient.
 In 1956, she joined the Academy of Arts, Berlin.
 She was also a guest lecturer at the German Institute at the University of Vienna, teaching on literature and psychoanalysis.

 Reviewing a 1957 volume of her short works in translation, The Bound Man and Other Stories, Anthony Boucher describes Aichinger as "a sort of concise Kafka," praising the title story, "Der gefesselte Mann" ("The Bound Man"), for its "narrative use of multi-valued symbolism", The similarity to Kafka's work has been frequently commented on, however other critics state that Aichinger's work goes beyond Kafka's in her emphasis on the emotional side of human suffering.

 After the death of her husband, the German poet Günter Eich, in 1972, Aichinger and others edited his works and published them as Collected Works of Gunter Eich.
 In 1996, at the age of 75, she was the host of a German radio series Studio LCB for the Literary Colloquium Berlin.

 Aichinger died on 11 November 2016, aged 95.